romeerez/orchid-orm/packages/docs/src/guide/migration-column-methods.md

 ## composite foreign key

-Set foreign key from multiple columns in current table to corresponding columns in other table.
+Set foreign key from multiple columns in the current table to corresponding columns in the other table.

-First argument is array of columns in current table, second argument is other table name, third argument is array of columns in other table, forth argument is for options.
+The first argument is an array of columns in the current table, the second argument is another table name, the third argument is an array of columns in another table, and the fourth argument is for options.

-Options are the same as in single column foreign key.
+Options are the same as in a single-column foreign key.

 ```ts
 import { change } from 'rake-db'